saroyas/Asexual-Sexual_reproduction/README.md

 the papers results may be generalisable to many different fitness landscapes (comapred to just the linear or product cases considered in the paper).
 Namely, sexual recombination increases varience of the sexual population in 'diagonal' directions, enabling it to move faster into such directions.
-This enables the sexual population to excel when moving in these 'diagonal' directions confers an advantage.
-Not only that, but the sexual recombination process also confers no disadvantage when moving 'not diagonally'.
+This enables the sexual population to excel when moving in these 'diagonal' directions confers a fitness advantage.
+Not only that, but the sexual recombination process entails no disadvantage when moving 'not diagonally', meaning it is competitive in that case also!

 You can expect a full formal analysis up here by June 2020.